Charter schools in New York: Nepotism in contracts and hiring

 A journalistic investigation uncovered several charter schools awarding contracts or a teaching position to relatives of school leaders.

 Union representation

 Most charter schools in the state are not unionized.
 Some organizing of charter school staff has led to unionization, although members at one school, the KIPP AMP Academy Charter School in Crown Heights, Brooklyn, N.Y., have begun seeking an end to their union representation.

 State law, enacted in 2007 with the doubling of the cap, requires union representation for larger charter schools except for those already existing, potentially impacting the financial viability of schools attempting to achieve economies of scale as their student enrollments grow.

-Steven Brill, in his book, Class Warfare: Inside the Fight to Fix America’s Schools (2011), changed his position on charter schools and unions.
-He said that after two years of researching school reform, he understood the complexities.
+Steven Brill changed his position on charter schools and unions after two years of researching school reform because he claimed a better understanding of the complexities.
 He reversed his view of union leader Randi Weingarten and suggested she run the New York City school system.